 The NC-00358 bright apple green, and NC-00359 bright true red, in a 10-piece set that consists of a covered 5-quart Dutch oven, 3-quart covered casserole, 1-quart covered sauce pan, 2-quart covered sauce pan, 8-inch frying pan, 9.5-inch frying pan with tempered glass lids to see what’s cookin’.
 The frying pans use the lids from the pots.
 Use a potholder when removing the lids with knobs.
 The glass touching your fingers can be very hot.
 The soft touch anti-slip coating on the handle provides comfort and it stays cool during cooking.

 Performance and Features

-The ceramic is over an aluminum body about 1/8-inch thick for greater heat conductivity with no ‘hot spots’.
+The ceramic is over an aluminum core body about 1/8-inch thick for greater heat conductivity with no ‘hot spots’.
 It is sturdy and durable although heavy but not lightweight with the ceramic coating inside.
-The outside color coating is not “paint” it is enamel, a great product.
+The outside color coating is not “paint,” it is enamel, a great product.
 The cookware is not to be used in the oven.

 These pots and pans do better when washed by hand.
 They clean so easily that a dishwasher might be too harsh with the super-hot water and strong detergents.